White wagtails are migratory bird found in Europe, Asia and Africa. Eleven subspecies are recognized. At least six are found in Assam and NE India.

 An Indian Wagtail Motacilla alba dukhunensis, a non-breeding male, is busy wagging its tail up and down while searching for food on an open field.
 The photograph was taken in Pune, Maharastra by Rohan Kamath.

 Wagtails are terrestrial and freshwater birds found in Europe, Africa and Asia.
 They are named for their peculiar habits of wagging tails, although not all wagtail wags its tail.
 Some species such as forest wagtail wags its entire body from side to side.
-They belongs to the family Motacillidae (Pipits, Wagtails and Longclaw).
+They belong to the family Motacillidae (Pipits, Wagtails and Longclaw).
 Total number of species 65.
 Many are migratory including white wagtail.

 1. Motacilla alba alba